 Now that Apple's Pro Display XDR has been revealed, we all realize it's not meant for most of us.
 It's a pro display with a pro price tag.
-Instead, we're still looking for the perfect companion to our Mac laptops that will serve our needs without breaking the bank.
+Instead, we're still looking for the perfect monitor to our Mac laptops that will serve our needs without breaking the bank.

 Around 2017, Apple announced a partnership with LG to provide a display that, when plugged into a Mac, just worked.
 And it did, but at $1,300, it was a fairly steep price for a display not made by Apple.
 In 2019, LG released a new, slightly different UltraFine display that works seamlessly with Mac.
 It's 24-inches instead of 27-inches and supports 4K instead of 5K.
 Since Apple's Pro Display is too expensive for us non-pros, is this the best Pro Display alternative you've been waiting for?